 Already Signed Up for Kenesto?

-Kenesto Drive service: Virtual Local Drive
+Kenesto Drive: Virtual Local Drive

-- Real-time current file access
+- Real-time file access to master folders and files

-- Automatic version capture when saving files
+- Automatic versioning when saving files in any application

 - PDM like features